deepanshs/mrsimulator/docs/introduction/getting_started.rst

 A :ref:`method_documentation` object in ``mrsimulator`` describes an NMR method.
 For this introduction, you can use the pre-defined method :py:class:`~mrsimulator.method.lib.BlochDecaySpectrum`.
 This method simulations the spectrum obtained from the Fourier transform of a Bloch decay signal, i.e., one-pulse and acquire.
-You can use the code below to create the Method object intialized with attributes whose names should be relatively familar to an NMR spectroscopist.
+You can use the code below to create the Method object initialized with attributes whose names should be relatively familiar to an NMR spectroscopist.

 .. plot::
     :context: close-figs